 Heart attacks can be lethal, particularly if they happen outside of a hospital, but many people recover.
 A significant number of these people experience anxiety and chest pains in the first 2 days after the cardiac event.

 Treatment for a heart attack depends on the type of attack and factors specific to each person.
-According to the American Heart Association (AHA), it may involve various procedures and prescription medications.
+According to the

 The new study included 350 people who had experienced a heart attack and had postinfarction angina — chest pain that follows a heart attack.